-The trade-weighted average tariff rate is 15.1 percent, and myriad nontariff measures are in force.
+The trade-weighted average tariff rate is 15.2 percent, and myriad nontariff measures are in force.
 The government may screen foreign investment.
-Investment-facilitating measures have been implemented.
+Measures to facilitate investment have been implemented.
 The financial sector remains underdeveloped, but the banking system is stable and growing, albeit gradually.